Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Proof of

 \subsection{A Supporting Result Controlling Update Frequencies}

-A core challenge of analyzing non-synchronized multi-agent learning is that policy updates for one player constitute potential destabilizations of learning for others.
-We now introduce a sequence of time intervals $\{ [ \tau^{\min}_k , \tau^{\max}_k ] \}_{k \geq 0 }$ that will be useful in quantifying and analyzing the effects of such disruptions.
+A core challenge of analyzing unsynchronized multi-agent learning is that policy updates for one player constitute potential destabilizations of learning for others.
+We now recall the sequence of time intervals $\{ [ \tau^{\min}_k , \tau^{\max}_k ] \}_{k \geq 0 }$ previously described in \Cref{sec:proof-outline}.
+These time intervals will be useful in quantifying and analyzing the effects of such disruptions.
 In particular, we wish to upper bound the number of potential disruptions to a given player's learning, which can be upper bounded by the number of times other players finish an exploration phase during the given individual's current exploration phase.
 Producing an upper bound of this sort will be important for quantifying the importance of inertia for stabilizing the environment in the heuristic argument of \cite{Marden2009payoff}.

 \begin{definition} Let $\tau^{\min}_0 = \tau^{\max}_0 := 0$.
 For $k \geq 0$, define

 where $T$ is the constant appearing in \Cref{assumption:exploration-phases}. \end{definition}

 The intervals $[ \tau^{\min}_k , \tau^{\max}_k ]$ represent active phases, during which players may change their policies.
 The $(k+1)^{th}$ active phase starts at $\tau^{\min}_{k+1}$, which is defined as the first time after $\tau^{\max}_k$ at which some agent has an opportunity to revise its policy.
 As a consequence of these definitions, no policy updates occur in $( \tau^{\max}_k, \tau^{\min}_{k+1} )$.